Many countries have mountain ranges with beautiful scenery and Cusco- Peru itself is richly blessed in this respect with many other areas for hiking.

 We can help you to book hotels (standard and luxury) in whole Peru.

-You should bring your original passport (International Student card (ISIC) if applicable)
+You should bring your original passport and *Valid student identity card if applicable

 Waterproof jacket/rain jacket